 Veterans are eligible for educational benefits under two current versions of the G.I.
 Bill: the Montgomery GI Bill– Active Duty or the Post-9/ 11 GI Bill

-Montgomery GI Bill– Active Duty (MGIB-AD): To be qualified for education and training funding through the Montgomery GI Bill– Active Duty (MGIB-AD), you need to have served a minimum of two years of active duty during certain time periods and meet other criteria listed on the VA website.
+Montgomery GI Bill– Active Duty (MGIB-AD): To be eligible for education and training funding with the Montgomery GI Bill– Active Duty (MGIB-AD), you must have served at least two years of active duty during particular time periods and meet other criteria listed on the VA website.
 In most cases, you have to also have paid a total of $1,200 into the education program while you were serving.

-If you qualify, you can get up to 36 months of financial aid.
-Since October 2020, the maximum monthly benefit was $2,122 a month for full-time students or a total of $76,392 over the three years.
+If you qualify, you can receive as much as 36 months of financial assistance.
+As of October 2020, the maximum monthly benefit was $2,122 a month for full-time students or a total of $76,392 over the three years.

-The Post-9/ 11 GI Bill: This version of the GI Bill is only for veterans who served after Sept.
+The Post-9/ 11 GI Bill: This version of the GI Bill is only for veterans that served after Sept.
 10, 2001.3 Depending on how long you served, it will currently pay up to 100% of tuition and fees at public colleges and universities and up to $26,042.81 per academic year at private and international ones for a total of 36 months.
-In addition, you might be qualified for a housing allowance as well as a stipend for books and supplies.
+Additionally, you might be eligible for a housing allowance and a stipend for books and supplies.

-If you plan to take advantage of your GI Bill benefits, you’ll want to research potential schools using objective resources, such as the Department of Veterans Affairs’ GI Bill Comparison Tool, and not rely on the sales pitches or slick advertising and marketing materials from the schools themselves.
-Some of the schools that market themselves most aggressively to veterans are not good choices.
-In particular, many for-profit universities have been known to provide degrees and other credentials that are basically useless in the job market.5 They have also been known to encourage vets to rack up added debt by taking on student loans.
+If you plan to take advantage of your GI Bill benefits, you’ll want to research potential colleges using objective resources, such as the Department of Veterans Affairs GI Bill Comparison Tool, and not rely on the sales pitches or glossy advertising materials from the colleges themselves.
+Some of the colleges that market themselves most aggressively to veterans are not good options.
+In particular, a lot of for-profit universities have been known to give degrees and other credentials that are basically worthless in the job market.5 They have also been known to encourage vets to rack up more debt by taking on student loans.

 Your Medical Benefits

-Retired service members and their family members are also qualified for coverage through the Defense Health Agency’s TRICARE program.
+Retired service members and their family members are also eligible for coverage through the Defense Health Agency’s TRICARE program.
 Several different plans are offered, and costs differ according to the one you choose.

 Your Loan Benefits

-Veterans that wish to purchase, build, or repair a home to live in, or to refinance an existing mortgage can be eligible for the VA’s Home Loan Guaranty program, subject to certain income, credit, and length of service criteria.
-This program helps veterans obtain VA loans from private lenders, such as banks, with more favorable terms than they may get elsewhere.
-That can consist of reduced interest rates and closing costs, no down payment, and no requirement to buy mortgage insurance.
+Veterans that wish to buy, build, or repair a home to live in, or to refinance an existing mortgage can be eligible for the VA’s Home Loan Guaranty program, subject to certain income, credit, and length of service criteria.
+This program helps veterans obtain VA loans from private lenders, such as banks, with more favorable terms than they might get elsewhere.
+That can consist of reduced interest rates and closing costs, no down payment, and no requirement to purchase mortgage insurance.
 You can get more info on this program on the VA website.

-The Consumer Financial Protection Bureau advises veterans to be cautious of VA home loan frauds, which often begin with an unsolicited call or email from someone claiming to be associated with the VA or another government agency.
-The VA says if you have any questions about the legitimacy of a call to hang up and contact the department directly at 1-800-827-1000.
+The Consumer Financial Protection Bureau advises veterans to be wary of VA home loan frauds, which often begin with an unsolicited phone call or email from somebody claiming to be associated with the VA or another government agency.
+The VA says if you have any questions about the legitimacy of a call to hang up and call the department directly at 1-800-827-1000.

 Your Life Insurance Benefits

-To be eligible for VGLI, you need to apply within one year and 120 days of leaving the military.
-Note that during the first 240 days of that period, you won’t need to show that you’re in good health, but afterwards you will.
+To be eligible for VGLI, you must apply within one year and 120 days of leaving the military.
+Keep in mind that during the first 240 days of that period, you won’t need to show that you’re in good health, but afterward, you will.

-Also remember that while VGLI could be your most affordable insurance option, it might not be enough to cover your family’s insurance needs.
-So you might want to supplement it with another policy from a private insurance company at some point.
+Also keep in mind that while VGLI could be your most affordable insurance option, it might not be enough to cover your family’s insurance needs.
+So you might want to supplement it with another policy from a private insurance company eventually.

 Your Retirement Benefits

-Once you reach age 65 (or sooner if you have a disability), you could be eligible for a Veterans Pension from the VA.
+Once you reach age 65 (or sooner if you have a disability), you could be qualified for a Veterans Pension from the VA.
 Eligibility depends on your income, net worth, and whether you meet the active service requirements.
-Surviving spouses and unmarried dependent children are also eligible for VA pension benefits in certain instances.
+Surviving spouses and unmarried dependent children are also qualified for VA pension benefits in certain instances.

-Depending on when you went into the service you might also be qualified for pension benefits under either the military’s Blended Retirement System (for those who joined on or after Jan.
-1, 2018) or the legacy High-3 system (for those who joined before Jan.
-1, 2006, and did not switch to the blended system before the 2018 deadline).
+Depending on when you entered the service you might also be eligible for pension benefits under either the military’s Blended Retirement System (for those who joined on or after Jan.
+1, 2018) or the legacy High-3 system (for those that joined before Jan.
+1, 2006, and didn’t switch to the blended system prior to the 2018 deadline).

-The High-3 is a defined-benefit pension plan that provides a pension benefit after 20 years of service.
+The High-3 is a defined-benefit pension plan that offers a pension benefit after 20 years of service.
 The benefit equals 2.5% of your average basic pay for your three highest-paid years, multiplied by the number of years you served.
-So, for example, if you served 20 years, you ‘d get a benefit equal to fifty percent of your average highest pay (2.5% x 20 = 50%).
+So, for example, if you served 20 years, you’d receive a benefit equal to half of your average highest pay (2.5% x 20 = 50%).
 The longer you serve, the larger your pension will be.

 The Bottom Line

-Many veterans that have served our country have spent their lives up until retirement receiving financial as well as health benefits within a military setting.
+A lot of veterans who have served our country have spent their lives until retirement receiving financial and health benefits within a military setting.
 Life outside can be very different, with new possibilities and new rules.
-Getting assistance with the transition from DOD-funded programs such as Military OneSource can be helpful.
+Receiving help with the transition from DOD-funded programs such as Military OneSource can be helpful.